NoNameError/Backdoor.c/README_eng_us.txt

 #include <sys/types.h>
 #include <signal.h>

---Primeira parte do programa, definiçao das bibliotecas necessarias.
+-- First step: define the libraries

 # 2

-#define MINHA_PORTA 31337; --/define a porta.
+#define MINHA_PORTA 31337; --/define the port
-#define BACKLOG 5; --/numero maximo de conexoes
+#define BACKLOG 5; --/max number of connections

 # 3

- struct sockaddr_in local; / Estrutura local
+ struct sockaddr_in local; / local structure
-  struct sockaddr_in remote; / Estrutura remota
+  struct sockaddr_in remote; / remote structure

 # 4

 strcpy(argv[0], "[kflushd]");

---/realiza a copia de "kflushd" para argv[0]: kflushd basicamente é o nome de um serviço no kernel do linux, fazendo com que quando realizado a busca por programas ativos na memoria não será exibido um nome "estranho"
+--/Copy the "kflushd" value to "argv[0]. kflushd is a name for a linux service.
+We use this argument because when the admin check the process in memory, will not show a strange value or name

 # 5